top of page

 Tracing the Reeds of Lycoming, Pennsylvania

-I used the spreadsheet above to track families that use ticks and tallies beside the head of household's name.
+I used the spreadsheet above to track families that use ticks and tallies beside the head of the household's name.

 Genealogy Spreadsheet featuring parish register information for Cornwall, England